brajeshwar/brajeshwar.github.io/_posts/2012/2012-07-01-vulcan-mind-meld-for-locked-in-syndrome-patients.md

----
-layout: post
-title: Vulcan Mind Meld for Locked-In Syndrome patients
+# Vulcan Mind Meld for Locked-In Syndrome patients
----

 Anybody who read the classic American tale <a href="http://en.wikipedia.org/wiki/Johnny_Got_His_Gun">Johnny Got His Gun</a> has a slight comprehension of what it's like to live trapped within your own body, incapable to move, nod, speak or even blink.
 The mind reels; the body does nothing.
 Unfortunately, this form of communication-stripped torture isn't a fictional tale but a reality for many with Locked-in Syndrome (it was featured in the House episode with <a href="http://www.imdb.com/name/nm0080049/">Mos Def</a> guest starring), which is why the new <a href="http://www.scientificamerican.com/article.cfm?id=fmri-spelling-device">functional Magnetic Resonance Imaging</a> (fMRI) scanner, Brain Bee, that can translate brain waves into words -- is a big deal.